 - 3. Confirm that the slide holder is seated flat in the sample stage. - 4.
+If any slides are loaded, confirm that they are seated flat in the slide holder. - 5.
 Press the button at the top right of the instrument to close the top door.